rishabhparsediya7/nextjsweather/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## The app will look like this when you hit the url
+## The app will look like this when you hit the url [Weather App](https://nextjs-weather-rishabh.vercel.app/)

 ![Image Description](./public/digitapaani.PNG)